Buck Angel: Adult film career

 Angel began to produce and star in his line of adult films under the imprint "Buck Angel Entertainment".
 By this time, he identified and presented as male.
 As Angel had not undergone genital surgery, he promoted these works describing himself as "the man with a pussy", which became his trademark.

 In 2005, he appeared in the Titan Media release Cirque Noir, becoming the first trans man to be featured in an all-male film produced by a company specializing in gay male porn.
 The same year, he performed in Allanah Starr's Big Boob Adventures (directed by transgender woman Gia Darling), which featured the first filmed sex scene between a trans woman and a trans man.
 The performance was nominated for "Most Outrageous Sex Scene" at the AVN Awards.

 In 2007, Angel became the first and only trans man to win "Transsexual Performer of the Year" at the AVN Awards.

 His 2008 performance in Buckback Mountain received nominations for "Best Alternative Release" and "Best Specialty Release" at the GayVN Awards.
 Angel also appears in Naked, a 2008 documentary book and film about the adult film industry by director Ed Powers.
 In the film, he appears in a sex scene with porn star Wolf Hudson, which mainstream photographer Justin Lubin produced.

+Laura Horak lists Angel as an important early trans porn filmmaker, along with artists like Mirha-Soleil Ross, Christopher Lee, Stephanie Anne Lloyd, Morty Diamond, and Cary Cronenwett.